Masonry heater

-A masonry heater (also called a masonry stove) is a device for warming an interior space through radiant heating, by capturing the heat from periodic burning of fuel (usually wood), and then radiating the heat at a fairly constant temperature for a long period.
-Masonry heaters covered in tile are called cocklestoves (also tile stoves or ceramic stoves).
+A masonry heater (also called a masonry stove or cocklestove) is a device for warming an interior space through radiant heating, by capturing the heat from periodic burning of fuel (usually wood), and then radiating the heat at a fairly constant temperature for a long period.
+Masonry heaters covered in tile are called Kachelofen (also tile stoves or ceramic stoves).
 The technology has existed in different forms, from back into the Neoglacial and Neolithic periods.
 Archaeological digs have revealed excavations of ancient inhabitants utilizing hot smoke from fires in their subterranean dwellings, to radiate into the living spaces.
-These early forms have evolved into modern systems.
+These early forms eventually evolved into modern systems.